yhbsh/balancing_binary_trees/README.md

 >![first](./out/first_transformation.jpg)

 >## The second transformation is different
+* first the tree must be transformed via the first transformation in order for this to work!
 * it makes the every node in the right and left subtrees have a determined number of left/right children
 * this determined number is generated using the formula:
 > * Un = Un-1 + k